 A faculty member who has received non-termination sanction(s) in writing from the provost under this policy may appeal in writing to the review committee (as defined in The Faculty Handbook).
 Upon receipt of such an appeal, the review committee solicits a letter from the provost to the committee outlining the case for such sanction(s), copied to the faculty member making the appeal.
 Both the faculty member and the provost may provide supplementary information for the review committee to use in its deliberations in addition to the appeal letter and provost's letter.
 The review committee makes a written recommendation about the appeal to the president, whose written decision on that appeal is final.
-The review committee's recommendation and the provost.
+The review committee's recommendation and the president's decision are copied to the faculty member making the appeal, his/her division chair, and the provost.